x5g/CubeSolver/README.md

 ## Special Description
 1. The DeepCube in this project is the API of the original website called because the server memory is not large enough.
-2. The full DeepCube project is in deepcube-full, another open source project of my GitHub.
+2. The full DeepCube project is in [DeepCube](https://github.com/x5g/DeepCube), another open source project of my GitHub.